NextjsSite

 });

-Note that visitors to the http://
+Note that visitors to http://

-URL will be redirected to the https://
+will be redirected to https://

 You can also configure an alias domain to point to the main domain.
 For example, to setup www.my-app.com

-redirecting to my-app.com
+to redirect to my-app.com

 :